croxis/PlutoTime/README.md

 # Module: PlutoTime

-Calculates the next time on a clear morning or evening that you can go outside and experience the brightness of high noon on Pluto.
+**PlutoTime** is a module for [MagicMirror²](https://magicmirror.builders/).
+It calculates the next time on a clear morning or evening that you can go outside and experience the brightness of high noon on Pluto.

 The code has been obtained from [NASA's](https://science.nasa.gov/dwarf-planets/pluto/plutotime) website on the topic.